 The aims of the CCS

-• To promote the conservation of historic computers and to identify existing computers which may need to be archived in the future.
+• To promote the conservation, restoration and reconstruction of historic computing systems and to identify existing computing systems which may need to be archived in the future;

-• To develop awareness of the importance of historic computers.
+• To develop awareness of the importance of historic computing systems;

-• To develop expertise in the conservation and restoration of historic computers.
+• To develop expertise in the conservation, restoration and reconstruction of historic computing systems;

-• To represent the interests of Computer Conservation Society members with other bodies.
+• To represent the interests of the Society with other bodies;

-• To promote the study of historic computers, their use and the history of the computer industry.
+• To promote the study of historic computing systems, their use and the history of the computer industry;

-• To publish information of relevance to these objectives for the information of Computer Conservation Society members and the wider public.
+• To publish information of relevance to these objectives for the information of Society members and the wider public.

-There are a number of active Projects on specific computer restorations and early computer technologies and software.
-Younger people are especially encouraged to take part in order to achieve skills transfer.
+There are a number of active Projects on specific computer restorations and reconstructions, and early computer technologies and software.

 Membership